Spu7Nix/spwn_docs/triggerlanguage/6libraries.md

 This will run the code in `setup.spwn`.

-Maybe I want to store the invisible group in a variable so that if I want to change it, I only have to change it at one place even though it's used a lot of places in my code.
+Maybe I want to store the invisible group in a variable so that if I want to change it, I only have to change it in one place even though it's used a lot of places in my code.
 To do this, we can _return_ the group from `setup.spwn`.

 ```spwn
 // setup.spwn